Ansh420/Fake-Voice-Detection/README.md

 ## Prerequisites
 Before you can run the code, ensure you have the following installed:

-- Python 3.6 or later
+- Python 3.6 or later.
-- NumPy
+- NumPy.
-- SciPy
+- SciPy.
-- TensorFlow or PyTorch
+- TensorFlow or PyTorch.
-- Librosa
+- Librosa.
-- tqdm
+- tqdm.
 ## Dataset
 The ASVspoof2019 dataset is required for training and evaluation.
 You can download it from the official ASVspoof website: http://www.asvspoof.org/index2019.html